Lithuanian Evangelical Reformed Church: History

 In 1922 the denomination become a member of the World Communion of Reformed Churches.

 Theology

-The church adheres to the Sandomierz Confession (Confessija Sandomierska) (1570), Second Helvetic Confession (1562), Heidelberg Catechism (1563).
-These are in Lithuanian and Polish language.
-The Sandomierz Confession was based on the Second Helvetic Confession and adopted by the Polish-Lithuanian General Synod, and was approved later by the Evangelical Reformed Church of Lithuania.
+The church adheres to the Sandomierz Confession of 1570, Second Helvetic Confession of 1562 and the Heidelberg Catechism of 1563.
+These are in Lithuanian and Polish languages.
+The Sandomierz Confession was based on the Second Helvetic Confession adopted by the Polish-Lithuanian General Synod and was approved later by the Evangelical Reformed Church of Lithuania.
 The Great Gdansk Agenda (1637) is a liturgical book approved and adopted by the Unitas Lithuaniae.

 International organisations

 The church is a member of the World Communion of Reformed Churches and has fraternal relationships with the Reformed Church in Hungary, the Church of Lippe.

 Denominational member of the World Reformed Fellowship.

 Churches

 In Lithuania, churches can be found in Biržai, Vilnius, Papilys, Kaunas, Nemunėlio Radviliškis, Švobiškis, Šiauliai, Panevėžys, Kėdainiai, Salamiestis, Kelmė.